All ABout Chocolate

 Cacao and cocoa can be used interchangeably, but generally cocoa is used to describe processed cacao products.

-Cocoa nibs are basically crushed, roasted cocoa beans.
+Cocoa nibs, also called cacao nibs, are basically crushed, roasted cocoa beans.
 Cocoa nibs are a good source of antioxidants, vitamins, as well as, caffeine.

 Best uses: Cocoa nibs make a great dessert garnish use them in your homemade trail mix.
 They add a rich chocolate crunch to shortbread and other cookies.